 Educating DREAMers at a Jesuit University

 Most Dreamers were brought to the United States by their families at a young age and grow up attending American schools, speaking English, and believing in the American dream—that with hard work, anyone can rise up and overcome the circumstances of their birth.
 But for many undocumented students, no matter how hard they work, their dream of college is out of reach.
 These young men and women are not eligible for federal financial aid and most private scholarships, as many of these require citizenship or legal permanent residency.
-The result is that, of the 80,000 or so Dreamers who turn 18 each year, only about 10% will enroll in a post-secondary institution and far fewer are expected to graduate with a four-year degree, making undocumented youth one of the most vulnerable populations served by U.S. schools.
+The result is that, of the 98,000 Dreamers who graduate high school each year, only about 10% will enroll in a post-secondary institution and far fewer are expected to graduate with a four-year degree, making undocumented youth one of the most vulnerable populations served by U.S. schools.

 A Catholic, Jesuit Institution